Blosc/blogsite/posts/blosc2-new-concatenate.rst

     stacked_result_axis1 = blosc2.stack([a, b, c], axis=1, urlpath="stacked_destination_axis1.b2nd", mode="w")
     print(stacked_result_axis1.shape)  # Output: (10, 3, 20)

-Benchmarks for the `stack()` function show that it performs similarly to the `concatenate()` function, especially when the input arrays are aligned.
+Benchmarks for the `stack()` function show that it performs similarly to the `concat()` function, especially when the input arrays are aligned.
 Here are the results for the same data sizes and machine used in the previous benchmarks, and using the LZ4 compressor.

 .. image:: /images/blosc2-new-concatenate/stack-lz4-20k-i13900K.png